Pfefan/Issue-Tracker/README.md

-# Issue-Tracker
+# TicketTackler
-This Web App should allow users to create Tickets and allows admins to review them and answer them
+A Issue Tracker where users can submit Tickets with issues or improvments and the admins or people with permission can handle those tickets